microsoft/ivy/doc/examples/quic/README.md

 ==================================

 *Note: the packet monitor doesn't currently work because it needs a way to get the negotiated secrets from TLS.
-When does does again work, the following instructions can be used.*
+When it does again work, the following instructions can be used.*

 If you haven't done the above virtual network startup step since the